 If a student is enrolled less than full-time, his/her aid will be adjusted accordingly (including possible cancellation).
 Non-credit classes are not eligible for financial aid.
 It is the student’s responsibility to notify the One Stop of any change to his/her enrollment status.
 Furthermore, in order to ensure availability of all student aid funds that have been awarded, a student will be required to complete the registration process each term by the end of the add/drop period.

 *COCE students are awarded financial aid assuming half-time enrollment.
-If a COCE student completes a Plan of Enrollment form to document more than half-time enrollment, the financial aid award can be revised based on the actual plan of enrollment for the term.
+If a COCE student completes an Award Change Request form to document more than half-time enrollment, the financial aid award can be revised based on the actual plan of enrollment for the term.

 Satisfactory Academic Progress